Long Video Understanding with Learnable Retrieval in Video-Language Models: Experiments

 \subsection{Ablation Studies}

-In this section, we study and validate the effectiveness of our retrieval designs, chunk-wise design and the soft matching loss, respectively.
+We study the effectiveness of our retrieval designs, the soft matching loss, chunk-wise design, the influence of hyperparameter $K$, comparison with Q-Former-based designs, etc.

-\textbf{Effectiveness of Retrieval for Chunk Selection.} Under our framework, we compare our retrieval mechanism and the uniform sampling strategy for the selection of $K$=5 chunks as context input to the LLM.
-For the uniform sampling setting which we name as \emph{R-VLM w/ Uni.}, the model selects $K$ from $N$ video chunks uniformly instead of based on question guided retrieval.
-Table ~\ref{table: comparison} shows that our final scheme \ours~ with learnable retrieval-based strategy outperforms \emph{R-VLM w/ Uni.} by 3.6\%, 0.9\%, 2.2\%, and 5.7\% on WildQA, QaEgo4D, lifeQA, and Social-IQ 2.0, respectively.
-For a long video, the video chunks relevant to the question usually account for a small portion of the entire video.
-It is difficult to hit these question-related chunks with uniform sampling.
-A large language model may can not correctly answer a question when it accepts video chunks not correlated with the question.
-In contrast, our learnable retrieval learns to select the chunks most relevant to the question, providing more reliable and less redundancy information to the LLM for effective inference.
-Fig.~\ref{fig: vis_all} which visualizes the selected chunks also validate this.
-Our retrieval based model is interpretable, providing where the model is based on to get the answer.
+\textbf{Effectiveness of Retrieval for Chunk Selection} We compare our retrieval mechanism and the uniform sampling strategy for selecting $K=5$ chunks as LLM input.
+In the uniform sampling setting (\emph{R-VLM w/ Uni.}), we select $K$ chunks uniformly rather than by question guided retrieval.
+Table ~\ref{table: comparison} shows our scheme \ours{} with learnable retrieval outperforms \emph{R-VLM w/ Uni.} by 3.6\%, 0.9\%, 2.2\%, and 5.7\% on WildQA, QaEgo4D, lifeQA, and Social-IQ 2.0, respectively.

+Since question-relevant chunks usually form only a small portion of a long video, uniform sampling often misses them, leading the LLM to wrong answers.
+Our learnable retrieval instead selects the most relevant chunks, providing reliable, non-redundant context.
+Visualizations in Fig.~\ref{fig:good_qaego4d_2} further show its interpretability by indicating which chunks support the answer.

-\textbf{Learnable Retrieval vs. Off-the-shelf CLIP based Retrieval.} The CLIP image encoder and text encoder are pre-trained to achieve vision and text caption alignment through contrastive learning over the last layer class token features \citep{radford2021learning}.
-One may wonder how about the performance when we use the CLIP class token features for question and chunk feature matching under our framework.
-To answer this question, we design a scheme \emph{R-VLM w/ CLIP M.} for comparison.
-For a chunk, we use the averaged class token feature of the last layer of the CLIP image encoder (CLIP ViT-L/14) as the vision chunk feature, and the class token feature of the last layer of the CLIP text encoder as the question feature for matching.
-There is no learnable parameters for the retrieval.
-From Table \ref{table: comparison}, we can see that our \ours~ with learnable retrieval consistently outperforms \emph{R-VLM w/ CLIP M.}, upto 7.3\% in accuracy on the lifeQA dataset.
-That may because the CLIP matching is originally designed for image and caption matching, which is not robust to the image and question matching.
-Thanks to the adaptation of the text encoder through a learnable MLP block, our question guided retrieval can better identify the relevant video chunks.
+\textbf{Effectiveness of Learnable Retrieval vs. Off-the-shelf CLIP based Retrieval} We introduce learnable retrieval via the MLP block.
+To compare, we design \emph{R-VLM w/ CLIP M.} that which uses the averaged class token feature of the last layer of the CLIP image encoder as the vision chunk feature, and the class token feature of the last layer of the CLIP text encoder as the question feature for matching, with no learnable parameters.
+Table~\ref{table: comparison} shows our \ours{} with learnable retrieval consistently outperforms \emph{R-VLM w/ CLIP M.}, up to 7.3\% on LifeQA.
+This is likely because CLIP is trained for image-caption matching, whereas our MLP-adapted retrieval better aligns question and relevant video chunks.